 These two last panoramas are from Sporodden, some hundred metres east of Boltodden.
 As the name (“track point”) tells, this is where geologists found dinosaur tracks.
 These dinosaurs, carnivorous ones as opposed to the vegetarian Iguanodons who left their tracks at the same time at Festningen (Isfjord), walked around here (which was further south) when the Festningen sandstone was still a soft river delta of white sand, surrounded by swamplands with forests.
 Today, Sporodden provides an interesting, beautiful scenery even if you don’t find the dinosaur tracks (I haven’t yet, but next time …), with some mushroom-shaped sandstone rocks quite reminiscent of Colorado, if it was just a few degrees warmer.

 Dinosaur footprints at Boltodden, Kvalvågen.
-About 30 cm large footprints of a cretaceous carnivour such as Allosaurus.
+About 30 cm large footprints of the cretaceous Iguanodon, a vegetarian dinosaur species.